In easy reach, there are many beaches and fantastic gardens.

 You could charter a boat for sea fishing, dolphin watching, bird watching or just a coastal trip to enjoy the beauty all around.
 Saltwater Boat Hire offers motorboat charter in Plymouth.
 Plymsail, Devon Sail and Liberty Yachts all offer bareboat and skippered yacht charters from Plymouth.
 From Looe (which is 30 minutes away) you can go sea fishing and charter a boat.

 Canoe hire and trips are available from Cotehele Quay which is 15 – 20 minutes away and set slightly further up the River Tamar from the farm.
 Try Tamar Boat & Canoe Hire in Calstock who can be contacted on 07727 273682 or Canoe Tamar Safari.
+Mai Adventures offer Kayak and SUP hire (and lessons) from about a mile away in our village.
 Kayak hire is available from TK Watersports from a variety of local locations.

 Sibblyback Lake offers a wide range of equipment hire (rowing, windsurfing, sailing, canoeing, SUP, kayaking) or you can bring your own kit and launch there.